KittleCodes/VideoVibe/README.md

 - User and channel system

 ## Todo
-- Add channel customization
-- Add channel creation system
 - Redesign video upload page
+- Add studio to control channels and their content

 ## Technologies Used